mtognela/plnk/README.md

 ## Notes

 - The program creates a backup at `/etc/hosts.backup` before making any changes
-- If websites are already blocked, the program will exit with an error message
+- If domains are already blocked, the program will exit with an error message
 - Restoring will completely replace the current `/etc/hosts` with the backup
 - Make sure to include both `domain.com` and `www.domain.com` variants in your config for complete blocking
 - The `PLNK_CONFIG` environment variable must be set in the **root user's environment** before running the program